 - Speakers, Performers, and Protests Policy

-- Clubs are expected to maintain updated records with the Office of Campus Life.
-This includes the names and contact information for individuals holding leadership positions (president, vice president, treasurer, and community liaison), club advisor name and contact information, and, if applicable, key holders for storage and office space.
+- Clubs are expected to maintain updated records with Campus Life.
+This includes the names and contact information for individuals holding leadership positions (president, vice president, treasurer, community liaison, and secretary), club advisor name and contact information, and, if applicable, key holders for storage and office space.

 - Individuals holding leadership positions must be currently enrolled in classes at Bates.

-- Clubs may update their information at the Club Directory Update Form located here.
+- Clubs may update their information at the Club Directory and Bates Engage Update Form located here.